 We were then encouraged to say what we saw, say something positive about the person.
-I mean, sure, if I knew her…but I didn’t even know her name.
+I mean, sure, I’d be happy to do this if I knew her, but I didn’t even know her name.

 Incidentally, I noted the speaker herself was NOT staring into the eyes of another congregant.
 Nope, it was ok for her (ha!).
-She was holding her mic and watching the rest of us, as we shifted uncomfortably and sheepishly tried to avoid making eye contact with the person next to us.
+She was holding her mic and watching the rest of us, as we shifted uncomfortably and sheepishly tried to get this over and done with.

 ‘Are you staying for coffee?’ said nice-woman-on-the-left, at the end of the service.

-Fearing another onslaught of being forced to hug strangers or tell my life story to people I’d only just met, I politely declined.
+Fearing another onslaught of being forced to stare deeply into strangers’ eyes, I politely declined.

 The sigh of relief as I walked out the door and sank into the comforting embrace of my car, could have been heard a mile away.